MechMindRobotics/mecheye_cpp_samples/profiler/ManageUserSets/README.md

 # ManageUserSets Sample

-With this sample, you can manage user sets, such as obtaining the names of all user sets, adding a user set, switching the user set, and saving parameter settings to the user set.
+With this sample, you can manage parameter groups, such as obtaining the names of all parameter groups, adding a parameter group, switching the parameter group, and saving parameter settings to the parameter group.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).